-- The subsidy standards must provide for the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under the housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the family unit size. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family. - Any live-in aide (approved by MHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size; - Unless a live-in-aide resides with a family, the family unit size for any family consisting of a single person must be either a zero- or one-bedroom unit, as determined under MHA subsidy standards.
+- The subsidy standards must provide for the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under the housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A family that consists of a pregnant woman (with no other persons) must be treated as a twoperson family. - Any live-in aide (approved by MHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size; - Unless a live-in-aide resides with a family, the family unit size for any family consisting of a single person must be either a zero- or one-bedroom unit, as determined under MHA subsidy standards.